Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,374.51402,385.67962.md

 ### Transcript

-> under order gameplay as of now that is
+> under order gameplay as of now that is not really a thing but who knows maybe